danielde720/danielde720/README.md

 ## About Me
 - 👨‍💻 I'm currently transitioning into a career in Data Engineering.
 - 🚀 Presently working in shipping and receiving for an aerospace engineering company.
-- 📚 Spent the last 8 months upskilling in various technologies and architectures.
+- 📚 Spent the last year upskilling in various technologies and architectures.
 - 🌱 Actively seeking my first opportunity as a Data Engineer.
 - 📄 Check out my resume here [Resume.pdf](https://github.com/danielde720/danielde720/files/13249311/Resume.pdf)